cheatham1/SoftwareBook/take_a_look_at_the_data.md

 The analysis should run, telling you about EventStatistics and complete by saying "Job WZ: finished successfully".

-Histograms for the WZ analyses may now be plotted using the relevant plotting configuration file.
+Results for the WZ analyses may now be plotted using the relevant plotting configuration file.

     python PlotResults.py Configurations/PlotConf_WZAnalysis.py

-(There are currently some errors, ignore these for the moment.
-We will fix these soon.)
+(There are currently some errors.
+Ignore these for the moment.
+We will fix them soon.)

-The resulting histograms will be put into the Output folder.
+The resulting histograms are put into the Output folder.

     ls Output/

 This will list the pdf files containing your histograms.

+Type into the command line

+    sudo apt-get install libgnome2-bin

+When asked for the 'atlas' password enter 'atlas'

+Then you can use gnome-open to look at your histograms. e.g.

+    gnome-open Output/lep_n.pdf

+**If your session goes to sleep and requires the atlas password, it is 'atlas'.**

 # RunScript